Tennis elbow: Orthotic devices

 Orthosis is a device externally used on the limb to improve the function or reduce the pain.
-Orthotics may be useful in tennis elbow, however long-term effects are unknown.
+Orthotics may be useful in tennis elbow; however, long-term effects are unknown.
 There are two main types of orthoses prescribed for this problem: counterforce elbow orthoses and wrist extension orthoses.
 Counterforce orthosis has a circumferential structure surrounding the arm.
 This orthosis usually has a strap which applies a binding force over the origin of the wrist extensors.
 The applied force by orthosis reduces the elongation within the musculotendinous fibers.
 Wrist extensor orthosis maintains the wrist in the slight extension.

 Speculative treatments

 Other approaches that are not experimentally tested include eccentric exercise using a rubber bar, joint manipulation directed at the elbow and wrist, spinal manipulation directed at the cervical and thoracic spinal regions, low level laser therapy, and extracorporeal shockwave therapy.

 Medication

-Although anti-inflammatories are a commonly prescribed treatment for tennis elbow, the evidence for their effect is usually anecdotal with only limited studies showing a benefit.
-A systematic review found that topical non-steroidal anti-inflammatory drugs (NSAIDs) may improve pain in the short term (up to 4 weeks) but was unable to draw firm conclusions due to methodological issues.
-Evidence for oral NSAIDs is mixed.

-Evidence is poor for long term improvement from injections of any type, whether corticosteroids, botulinum toxin, prolotherapy or other substances.
-Corticosteroid injection may be effective in the short term however are of little benefit after a year, compared to a wait-and-see approach.
-A randomized control trial comparing the effect of corticosteroid injection, physiotherapy, or a combination of corticosteroid injection and physiotherapy found that patients treated with corticosteroid injection versus placebo had lower complete recovery or improvement at 1 year (Relative risk 0.86).
-Patients that received corticosteroid injection also had a higher recurrence rate at 1 year versus placebo (54% versus 12%, relative risk 0.23).

-Complications from repeated steroid injections include skin problems such as hypopigmentation and fat atrophy leading to indentation of the skin around the injection site.
-Steroid injections against appear to be more effective than shock wave therapy.
-Botulinum toxin type A to paralyze the forearm extensor muscles in those with chronic tennis elbow that has not improved with conservative measures may be viable.